TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/sensor_subsystem.md

 sensor requires.
 5. A sensor shall fit within 1'x1'x1' area [Conceptual Design].
 There will be a sensor placed on the launcher itself therefore it needs to be small enough to fit.
-6. Post sensor will be powered by a battery [Conceptual Design].
+6. The post sensor will be powered by a battery [Conceptual Design].
-The sensor’s connected to the post will be battery powered because there are no available outlets for power.
+The sensors connected to the post will be battery-powered because there are no available outlets for power.
 7. Must be mounted to or from a sensor stand [Conceptual Design].
 The non device sensors will be mounted to the sensor posts.
-8. Device sensor will be powered by the device [System constraint].
+8. The device sensor will be powered by the device [System constraint].
 The device sensor will be connected to the device and therefore powered by that device.
 9. The sensor shall read ample data for a maximum golf ball speed of 6 m/s [Conceptual Design].
 The golf ball has a maximum calculated speed of 6 m/s.
 The sensor needs to track an ample number of